Almost five months have passed since I commenced my training contract in the family and children team in Bedford Row.

 Provided the officials present at the wedding were qualified and all paperwork was complete, Ross and Rachel’s marriage would be recognised under English law.
 However, the couple have been married for less than a year and so divorce is currently not an option.

 I draft an email to Ross advising him of his options.
 If Ross and Rachel can prove that they were so drunk that they did not consent to their marriage, or that they weren’t able to consent to their marriage, then they may be able to apply for an annulment.
 Ross and Rachel agree to proceed on this basis.

-A six month seat in the Family Bedford Row team unfortunately does not allow enough time to work with a client in respect of their three failed marriages.
+A six month seat in the family and children team unfortunately does not allow enough time to work with a client in respect of their three failed marriages.
 The issues raised above, however, hopefully provide a short anecdote of the wide-ranging types of work you can expect to have on your to-do list across a range of matters.
 The comprehensive workload and exposure to clients have certainly guaranteed both an interesting and rewarding day-to-day.